Nitinsaini-7/Nitinsaini-7/README.md

-# ✨ About Me:
+## ✨ About Me:
-## 👨‍💻 About Me<br><br>🛠️ I’m a MERN Stack Developer focused on building secure and scalable full-stack web apps.<br><br>📚 Currently learning Next.js 15, TypeScript, and AWS for cloud deployment.<br><br>🤝 Open to collaborating on meaningful open-source or freelance projects.<br><br>💡 Ask me about React, Node.js, MongoDB, or API integrations.<br><br>⚡ Fun fact: I love turning complex problems into simple, user-friendly solutions.<br><br>📫 How to reach me: [Portfolio](https://personal-portfolio-nitin-saini.vercel.app/)
+🛠️ I’m a MERN Stack Developer focused on building secure and scalable full-stack web apps.
+📚 Currently learning Next.js 15, TypeScript, and AWS for cloud deployment.
+🤝 Open to collaborating on meaningful open-source or freelance projects.
+💡 Ask me about React, Node.js, MongoDB, or API integrations.
+⚡ Fun fact: I love turning complex problems into simple, user-friendly solutions.
+📫 How to reach me: [Portfolio](https://personal-portfolio-nitin-saini.vercel.app/)

 ## 🌐 Socials: